RangelReale/kg_lokistack/README.md

 kg_lokistack is a builder for [KubraGen](https://github.com/RangelReale/kubragen) that deploys a [Loki Stack](https://grafana.com/oss/loki/) stack in Kubernetes.

+The Loki Stack consists of Loki, Promtail and Grafana (optional).

 [KubraGen](https://github.com/RangelReale/kubragen) is a Kubernetes YAML generator library that makes it possible to generate configurations using the full power of the Python programming language.